ms-iot/content/en-US/win10/UWF.md

   ![uwfmgr.exe on Windows 10 IoT Core]({{site.baseurl}}/images/uwfmgr.png)

-##How to include UWF in FFU
+##How to include UWF in Your Custom FFU
-OEMs can include UWF as they configure their FFU following the steps given below.
-*	On your development system, download the IoT CoreKits Installation package from **todo provide link**.
-*	Double click on the ISO.
-It will automatically mount itself as a virtual drive so you can access the contents.
-*	Install Windows 10 IoT CoreKits **todo verify filename**.
-When the installation is complete, the `FMFiles` and `OEMInputSamples` will be available under `C:\Program Files(x86)\Windows Kits\10`.
+**NOTE:** This process is for OEMs and developers who have the ability to create a custom FFU for their Windows 10 IoT Core device.
+This assumes that you have installed the OS packages on your development machine and the `FMFiles` and `OEMInputSamples` folders are available under `C:\Program Files(x86)\Windows Kits\10`.

-*	On your development system, download the [UWF Installation package]((http://go.microsoft.com/fwlink/?LinkId=708427).
+*	On your development system, download the [UWF Installation package](http://go.microsoft.com/fwlink/?LinkId=708427).
 *	Double click on `UWF.MSI`.
 When the installation is complete, the x86 and ARM packages will be extracted to `C:\Program Files (x86)\Microsoft IoT\UWF`.
 *	Copy `UWF Microsoft-IoTUAP-UnifiedWriteFilter-Package.cab` and `Microsoft-IoTUAP-UnifiedWriteFilter-Package_Lang_en-us.cab` from `C:\Program Files (x86)\Microsoft IoT\UWF\<arch>` to `C:\Program Files (x86)\Windows Kits\10\MSPackages\Retail\<arch>\fre\`.
 *	Create a UWF feature manifest and put it in `C:\Program Files (x86)\Windows Kits\10\FMFiles\<arch>\UWFFM.xml`.